 She was the person he turned to for answers when he had none.

 Muse is far and away inadequate.
-Mentor or partnership comes closer.
+Mentor, teacher, advisor, or musical partner comes closer.

 [Footnote: Yes, Robert is traditionally called Johannes’s mentor.
 This is another blog post, but briefly, Robert was only in the same house as Johannes for one month before Robert was hospitalized.
 I’ve read zero evidence Robert taught him anything.
 It was Clara who studied Robert’s music, counterpoint, and orchestration with Johannes.
 Not Robert.]

 In truth, Clara and Johannes’s relationship was outside the realm of normal descriptors.
-It had a depth, intimacy, and closeness more complex than what us mere mortals can comprehend.
+It had a depth, intimacy, and closeness more complex than what we can comprehend.

 Their relationship is undefinable.